Suphalak: History

 Both a description and depiction of the Suphalak first appears in a collection of ancient manuscripts called the Tamra Maew (the Cat-Book Poems) thought to originate from the Ayutthaya Kingdom (AD 1351 to 1767).
 Over a dozen are now kept in the National Library of Thailand, while others have resurfaced outside of Thailand and are now in the British Library. and National Library of Australia.
 In addition to the Suphalak, the Tamra Maew also describes other heritage cats of Thailand, including the Wichien Maat (a seal point Siamese with pale blue eyes) and the Korat, which are still bred for preservation in Thailand today and have become popular in other countries.

 When the capital city of Ayutthaya was sacked on 7 April 1767 at the end of the Burmese-Siamese War, the Burmese army burned everything in sight and returned to Burma taking Siamese noblemen and royal family members with them as captives.
 Buddha images were hacked apart for their gold, and all the royal treasures were stolen.
 Thai legend has it that the Burmese King Hsinbyushin found and read the poem for the Suphalak in the Tamra Maew.
 The poem describes the Suphalak as being as rare as gold, and anyone that owns this cat will become wealthy.
 He told his army to round up all the Suphalak cats and bring them back to Burma along with the other treasures.
 Today in Thailand this legend is told as a humorous explanation as to why the Suphalak is so rare.

-Breed development
+The understanding of the name Suphalak, as well as other Thai cats, have continued to evolve in meaning.
+It has usually been regarded as an ancestor of the modern Burmese cat, and sometimes used as a Thai synonym for the breed, though there have been efforts, led by the Thailand-based TIMBA, to have Suphalak certified as a separate breed.
+Some breeders now regard all cats described in the Tamra Maew as phenotypic color varieties of the native Thai cat, now known as Maew Boran and registered as an experimental breed with The International Cat Association (TICA) by TIMBA.